-Once the Office of International Services receives your complete I-20/DS-2019 request, please allow up to 5 business days for processing.
+Once the Office of International Services receives your complete I-20/DS-2019 request and your admission has been confirmed, please allow up to 5 business days for processing.
 When your I-20/DS-2019 is ready you will receive an email from OIS outlining your shipping options for your immigration document.

 How can I check the status of my I-20 or DS-2019?

-To check if OIS has received all documents related to the issuance of your I-20 or DS-2019, and to also check if your I-20 or DS-2019 has been mailed to you, please log into: my.uic.edu with your netID and password, and you should be able to view this information under the UIC Connect tab.
+Upon admission, you can check if your I-20 or DS-2019 has been mailed to you by logging into: my.uic.edu with your netID and password, and you should be able to view this information under the UIC Connect tab.